All Episodes Plain Text

 And that's not true.

-That's not how that one works, right?
+That is not how that one works, right?

 I've been looking for him for a long time.

-It's a little bit harder.
+And it's a little bit harder.

-It was a little bit of both.
+But yeah, so it was a little bit of both.

-It saved me in a lot of ways.
+And it saved me in a lot of ways.

-Not many guys make a decision to say, I could play in the NFL or I'll go be a Navy SEAL.
+Not many guys make a decision to say, okay, I could play in the NFL or I'll go be a Navy SEAL.

 How'd you make that decision?

-And it turns out it was.
+It turns out it was.

 But, you know, I wanted to serve.